 Under common law in Australia, the woman who gives birth to a child and her partner are presumed to be the parents.
-Of course, this isn't always the case, specifically when the birth mother is a surrogate mother.
+Of course, this isn't always the case, specifically when the birth mother is a surrogate.

-Surrogacy represents a complex area of the law and it is essential for those looking to enter into a surrogacy agreement to access quality, up to date legal advice.
+Surrogacy laws in Australia are complex and vary between states and territories.
+It is essential for those looking to enter into a surrogacy agreement to access quality, up to date legal advice.

-Our experienced family law specialist in Wollongong and Oak Flats can help you navigate the legal process applicable to surrogacy or surrogate mothers and protect your rights.
+Our experienced family law specialists in Wollongong can help you navigate the laws and processes applicable to surrogacy.

 Types of Surrogacy